Gallicchio-Lab/openmm_sdm_workflow/tutorials/t4l/tutorial.md

 Settings:

-* `TEMPERATURE`: the simulation temperature in kelvin.
-Set it to `300`.
 * `TEMPERATURES`: list of replica exchange temperatures.
-Multi-dimensional replica exchange in temperature and alchemical space is currently not supported.
 Set this to the single temperature `300`
 * `LAMBDAS`: list of alchemical lambda values in comma-separated string.
 Set it to `' 0.000, 0.057, 0.114, 0.171, 0.229, 0.286, 0.343, 0.400, 0.457, 0.514, 0.571, 0.629, 0.686, 0.743, 0.800, 1.000'`
 * `CYCLE_TIME`: period of RE exchanges in seconds.
 Set it to `30`.
 * `WALL_TIME`: wall-clock duration of the RE simulation for each complex in minutes.
 Set it to `480`.